-If you don’t trust the person in your network, why are you connected?
+If you don’t trust a person in your social network, why are you connected?

-If you don’t respect, like, or (gasp!) know the person, how can you trust?
+If you don’t respect, like, or (gasp!) know the person, why are you connected?

-Scrolling through my LinkedIn news feed (similar to Facebook, showing what my connections are liking, commenting, sharing, and updating), I recognized this week that I didn’t know a lot of names.
+Scrolling through my LinkedIn news feed (similar to Facebook’s, showing what my connections are liking, commenting, sharing, and updating), I recognized a while ago that I didn’t know a lot of names.

 I’m partially to blame.
 For years I openly connected with people who shared geographic, demographic, or psychographic interests.
 It takes two to approve a relationship — but I initiated a lot of them.
 Maybe we networked at an event.
 Maybe we exchanged business cards.
 Maybe we commented on the same blogs.
 Maybe we shared blogging advice.
 Maybe we were friends of friends.